Appulize/GateGPT/README.md

 GateGPT is an automated delivery assistant that listens for messages on WhatsApp Web and responds to couriers using ChatGPT.
 It can intelligently open a smart gate and notify you of deliveries, using Pushover for alerts and Whisper for voice transcription.

+Warning!
+The WhatsApp TOS prohibits the use of bots on personal accounts.
+GateGPT has rate limiting and is used with good intention, so i haven't had any issues, but YMMV.
+You have been warned.

 ---

 ## Features